punnalathomas/docker-demo/README.md

 It automatically provisions a virtual infrastructure where a Salt Master configures a Minion to run a cluster of Nginx web servers behind an Nginx Load Balancer.

 This project was created by [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm) as group work for a configuration management systems course.
-A report for the process is available at https://github.com/nlholm/docker-demo-documentation.
+A report for the creation process is available at https://github.com/nlholm/docker-demo-documentation.

 ![img1](./img/img1.jpeg)